Jump to section:

 What are model-based reflex agents?

-Ans: Model-based reflex agents are AI systems that maintain an internal model of their environment, combining current sensor data with past observations to make informed decisions.
-According to Russell and Norvig's foundational work, these agents track internal state to operate effectively in partially observable environments.
-Unlike simple reflex agents that only react to immediate inputs, model-based agents use historical context for better decision-making.
+Model-based reflex agents are AI systems that maintain an internal model of their environment, combining current sensor data with past observations to make informed decisions.
+According to Russell and Norvig's Artificial Intelligence: A Modern Approach, these agents track internal state to operate effectively in partially observable environments where complete information is never available.

 What is the difference between simple reflex agent and model-based reflex agent?